0lswitcher/dotfiles/README.md

 <br>

 > [!CAUTION]
 > This is a WIP!
 If you're reading this message, there's still plenty to come, dotfile and documentation wise.
-If you're interested in seeing how things turn out, feel free to 'Watch' the distro via the menu on the right side. o7
+If you're interested in seeing how things turn out, feel free to 'Watch' the repo via the menu on the right side. o7